ekwan/cctk/tutorial/04_nics_ene/README.md

 #### Tutorial 4: Analyzing Charges and NICS Along the Reaction Coordinate

-Analysis of higher-order properties along a potential energy surface is frequently complicated by the multitude of jobs required.
+Analysis of higher-order properties along a potential energy surface, althoguh powerful, is frequently complicated by the multitude of jobs required.
-For instance, analyzing the change in atomic charges or aromaticity (as measured by nucleus-independent chemical shift, or NICS) requires a separate job for each desired point, making manual analysis challenging.
+For instance, analyzing the change in atomic charges or aromaticity (as measured by nucleus-independent chemical shift, or NICS) requires a separate job for each desired point, making manual setup and analysis challenging.
+In contrast, *cctk*'s ability to automatically extract structures and properties from output files allows for detailed mechanistic investigations to be carried out with minimal brute-force labor.

+For this example, we chose to analyze the carbonyl-ene reaction of acetaldehyde and propylene.
+This reaction results in a net allylation of a carbonyl compound using inexpensive propylene gas as a surrogate for more costly and promiscuous allylating reagents (like allyl-MgBr), but its utility is hampered by the slow rate of reaction: 26.4 kcal/mol for formaldehyde ([ref](https://pubs.acs.org/doi/abs/10.1021/ja00257a008)) and 39.0 kcal/mol for aliphatic aldehydes (independent results).
+Effective catalysis of the carbonyl-ene reaction, guided by improved understanding of the transition state properties, could therefore lead to an effective and powerful synthetic method.

+To study this reaction, we chose to investigate:
+1. The dipole moment
+1. Hirshfeld charges of key heavy atoms
+1. NICS(0) of the ring formed by the two reactants

 ##### Step 1: Finding Points Along the Intrinsic Reaction Coordinate